Up to 650,000 employees call in sick each week

-Lisa Purcell, project manager for the British heart Foundation’s Health at Work programme, commented that: “Sickness absence is a major concern for the health of our nation and costs businesses millions of pounds every year.
-But it doesn’t have to be like this…Businesses that have prioritised workplace health have been able to create a healthier, more productive workforce with fewer days lost to sickness.”
+Lisa Purcell, project manager for the British Heart Foundation’s Health at Work programme, commented that: “Sickness absence is a major concern for the health of our nation and costs businesses millions of pounds every year.
+But it doesn’t have to be like this…Businesses prioritising workplace health have created a healthier, more productive workforce with fewer days lost to sickness.”

 Income protection can offer a lifeline

-Of course, however healthy we try to be in our daily lives, we all get sick from time to time – and a serious or chronic illness can cause financial stresses, especially if you’re supporting a family.
-Income protection insurance could provide financial peace of mind if you find yourself unable to work.
-Options for income protection include short term and long term income protection.
+Of course, however healthy we try to be in our daily lives, we all get sick from time to time – and a severe or chronic illness can cause financial stress, especially if you’re supporting a family.
+Income protection insurance could provide financial peace of mind if you cannot work.
+Options for income protection include short-term and long-term income protection.
 You can compare income protection insurance deals using the table below: